-The importation of semen for assisted conception and cells, tissues and organs (CTO) for transplantation are not subject to licensing, but imported products are expected to meet Canadian standards for safety and quality as expressed in the respective regulations.
-Canadian CTO establishments are required to be registered with Health Canada.
+The importation of sperm and ova for assisted human reproduction and cells, tissues and organs (CTO) for transplantation are not subject to licensing but imported products must meet Canadian standards for safety and quality as expressed in the respective regulations.
+Canadian establishments that import sperm and ova must notify Health Canada prior to importation.
+Establishments that import and further distribute CTOs are required to be registered with Health Canada.
+Sperm and ova imported into Canada under the Safety of Sperm and Ova Regulations and any tissue imported into Canada under the Safety of Human Cells, Tissues and Organs for Transplantation Regulations must also have been processed by a registered establishment.